 \subsection{Acknowledgements}

-The author thanks Professor P.~Salberger for providing the author with a copy of his preprint \cite{S2}.
+The author thanks Professor P.~Salberger for providing the author with a copy of his preprint \cite{<S2>}.
 The author thanks his Doctoral Advisor Professor C.~L.~ Stewart for introducing him to this problem, many years of encouragement, and for his patient and thorough readings and corrections which improved the quality of this paper immeasurably.
 This work would not be possible if not for his efforts.
+Both anonymous referees provided very useful comments which significantly improved the quality of this paper.
 The author also thanks the University of Waterloo and the Government of Ontario for providing financial support while this work was being completed.